JoryHogeveen/mixitup/README.md

 As MixItUp turns 10 years old (and having remained unchanged since ~2018) it will be moving to a **fully open source** and publicly available model.
 This means that from 1st November 2024, you no longer need to purchase a license for commercial use.

 Additionally, the MixItUp project and its extensions will become **fully archived** meaning that no future changes will be made.
 MixItUp has been stable for many years and remains in use across tens of thousands of web sites and applications worldwide.
-If you wish to use it on a brand-new project and it meets your needs, then you should feel confident in doing so.
+If you wish to use it on a brand-new project and it meets your needs, then you should feel confident in doing so provided you do not require support.

 ### Pagination and MultiFilter Extensions